reyespinosa3/Bowling/Readme.md

 ## MVP User Stories
 ---
 As a User I should be able to:
-- Log in or Sign in to view current and historical data
+- Log in or Sign in to view current leage and game data
 - Enter in the name of the bowling alley and league I am part of
 - Enter individual game score
 - See game scores